 There are two main types of telescopes.
 One type uses lenses to magnify the image.
 Telescopes that use lenses are called refracting telescopes.
 The other type uses mirrors to focus the light of the image.
 These telescopes are called reflecting telescopes.

 Refracting telescopes use lenses to bend the light to a specific focal point such that the object will be magnified to the viewer.
 You can go here to learn more about the refraction of light using lenses.

 The basic refracting telescope has two lenses.
 The first lens is called the objective lens.
 This lens is a convex lens that bends the incoming light rays to a focal point within the telescope.
 The second lens is called the eyepiece.
 This lens takes the light from the focal point and spreads it out across the retina of your eye.
 This makes the object seem much closer than it really is.

 Reflecting telescopes use mirrors instead of lenses to focus the light.
-A convex mirror is used to gather light and reflect it back to a focal point.
+A concave mirror is used to gather light and reflect it back to a focal point.
 In order to get the light out of the telescope, another mirror is used to direct the light to an eyepiece.
 There are various designs of reflecting telescopes, but the original design by Isaac Newton is still popular today.